 Fit and style

-- On the finished garment measurements chart, you can verify the length of the garment to see if it’s a good fit for your height.
-It’s smart to compare the length with something similar chilling in your closet.
-These pants are full-length and should definitely cover your ankles.
+- On the finished garment measurements chart, see how long the garment is and if itโll work for your height.
+Itโs a good idea to compare the length with something similar you already own.
+Just keep in mind that these pants are full-length, so when sitting down, the hem should cover your ankles.

 Fabrics